livingdocsIO/livingdocs-cli/README.md

   $ livingdocs-cli project-config:plan

 OPTIONS
-  -d, --dist=dist        (required) The folder or filename to the channelConfig.
+  -d, --dist=dist        (required) The folder or filename to the project config.
   -e, --env=env          If used configuration options are loaded from .livingdocs-cli file.

   -h, --host=host        (required) [default: http://localhost:9090] The livingdocs host.